djrobinson/noise/README.md

 **Public:** The entire universe of unconnected nodes who could potentially have a one-way interaction your network.

 **Ethos:** Ethos is the unknown.
-It is ultimately what we are solving for, yet as soon as we have solved for it
+It is ultimately what we are solving for but never will.
+It can be described as the combination of faith, memories, and contexts that lead to the actions we presumably have control over.
+It is fluid and cannot be bound to a quantity or form.

 ### Abstract